felipecarpes/rickandmorty/README.md

 yarn dev
 ```

-Now just acess the project in browser through the URL reported in the terminal:
+Now just acess the project in browser through the URL reported in the terminal 😊

 ### API used to consume content: